YonseiQC/2025-oop-and-ds/hw3/README.md

 In the class, we showed a simple implementation of a binary search tree where each node only contains its value and pointers to its left and right children.
 However, such a simple implementation does not allow one to traverse the tree when only a single pointer to a node is provided.

-So, in this problem, we would like to implement a binary search tree where each node also has a pointer to its parent.
-Using this, we can also implement a meaningful *iterator*, where iterating over all tree nodes gives the same result as the *inorder* traversal.
+In this problem, we would like to implement a binary search tree where each node also has a pointer to its parent.
+Using this, we can also implement a meaningful iterator, where iterating over all tree nodes gives the same result as the inorder traversal.

 Note that, in our implementation, all leaf (external) nodes are placeholders, i.e., they do not have meaningful values.
 So, we only want to visit all internal nodes when iterating over the tree.